joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.11 =

+* Bug fix: Event lookup when moving tickets queried posts instead of ticketed events.
+* Bug fix: Fix logic so ticket sales can be turned off.
+* Bug fix: Ensure expire_date is numeric before turning into a date.
+* Bug fix: Check for the loop before rendering the shopping cart.
+* Bug fix: Don't modify the total number of tickets when moving tickets between events.
+* Change: Add general class for shopping cart field rows to make layout easier to style.
+* Change: Sort reports event list alphabetically by event title.
+* Change: Expire unique ID cookies after the current cart life plus one week.
+The unique ID should always be longer than the cart.
+* Docs: Add filter documentation for a handful of additional filters.

 = 2.0.10 =